Altimmune, Inc. Commitments Disclosure

 Litigation

-The Company is a party in various contracts that are subject to potential disputes, litigation, and claims arising in the ordinary course of business, none of which are currently reasonably possible or probable of material loss.
+The Company is a party in various contracts and subject to disputes, litigation, and potential claims arising in the ordinary course of business none of which are currently reasonably possible or probable of material loss.

 Historical Timeline